adamgiegel/Idea-Connector/README.md

 This React web app was designed to connect people who have creative advertising ideas with companies who need an idea.

 ## Contents
-Libraries & Middleware
+- Libraries
-Installation
+- Installation
-Structure
+- Structure
-Components
+- Components
-User Accounts
-Future Development
+- Future Development

-## Libraries & Middleware
+## Libraries
 Idea Connector was built using create-react-app and comes with the dependencies therein.
 React is used for state management, and the file structure is arranged accordingly; see below.
 React handles essential component transitions, including displaying the carousel, search, and log-in panels.
 Materialize manages the display.
 React Router handles component rendering and navigation.
 Carousel library was used on the homepage and company page.

 ## Installation